Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer selection/README.md

 ##How it works

 `AGSGeoViewDelegate` provides a method called `geoView:didTapAtScreenPoint:mapPoint:`, which is fired every time the user taps on the map.
 The app uses the `mapPoint` passed in the method and creates an envelope around that point based on the tolerance.
 It then creates an `AGSQueryParameter` object and sets it `geometry` property to the envelope it just created.
 This query parameter object signifies all the features present in that area/envelope.
-It then calls the `selectFeaturesWithQuery` by passing the query object to select those features.
+It then calls the `selectFeatures:withQuery:` by passing the query object to select those features.